Un gars, une fille: Turkey

 In Turkey the series is called 1 Kadın 1 Erkek ("One Woman One Man") featuring Demet Evgar and Emre Karayel.
 The first season finished in June 2009 with 36 episodes that were aired on the TurkMax channel during Thursday prime-time, with each episode running approximately 27 to 28 minutes in length.
 Despite the series airing on a specialty channel, on a satellite network - Digiturk - that requires a subscription, its popularity among young viewers is increasing steadily thanks to viral marketing and the sharing of clips on YouTube and Facebook.
 In January 2012 the show was renamed 1 Erkek 1 Kadın ("One Man One Woman") and new episodes aired on Star TV.

 Ukraine

 The Ukrainian version of Un gars, une fille called Lesya + Roma (Леся + Рома) began broadcasting in 2005 on ICTV.
-It stars Irma Vitovska as Les′a, the girl, and Dmytro Lalenkov as Roma, the guy.
-It is the first comedy show to be produced in the Ukrainian language.
-It airs on weekdays with an average rating of 2 million viewers.
+It starred Irma Vitovska as Lesya, the girl, and Dmytro Lalenkov as Roma, the guy.
+It was the first comedy television series to be produced in the Ukrainian language.
+It aired on weekdays with an average rating of 2 million viewers.